learn-co-students/python-instance-variables-lab-nyc-career-ds-062518/README.md

 names_of_passengers = None # assign the return of best_driver.passenger_names()
 ```

-If you would like to see a more formatted list, plug in the names_of_passengers into the function below:
+If you would like to see a more formatted list, try calling the method below on the best_driver instance:

 ```python